Masmiseim36/iMXRT/readme.md

 ## Build and Install

 The Package is provided unpacked and has to be packed before it can be installed.
-For this open the Project File located in the root of the project with the Crossworks IDE (File imxrt.hzp).
+For this open the Project File located in the root of the project with the Crossworks IDE (File [imxrtext.hzp](imxrtext.hzp)).
 Then “compile" it like a normal project (Build -> Build iMXRT).
-This will create the CPU-Support package in the root-Folder of the project (-> iMXRT.hzq).
+This will create the CPU-Support package in the root-Folder of the project (-> iMXRText.hzq).
 To install the new created package, go to Tools -> Packages -> Manually Install Packages and choose the new File.
 ![Package Manager](./doc/Menu_PackageManagerManual.png)
-:grey_exclamation: Uninstall a possibly already existing iMXRT-CPU-Support package before installing the new one.
-The Folder Structure and the predefined macros are different, those packages are not compatible to each other. :grey_exclamation:
+Although the support package is based on the original Rowley package, it is no longer compatible with it due to changes in the internal structure.
+However, both packages can be installed in parallel and do not affect each other.
+Existing projects must either be newly created in order to use this CPU support package, or can be rewritten if you have the appropriate know-how.

 ## The Loader

 ### How it works

-The iMXRT is flashless, therefore you need to add external Flash to run the code from.
-You get Flash memory with different Interfaces (SPI, QSPI, OSPI, HyperInteface) and these interfaces speak often different dialects.
+The iMXRT is flashless, therefore you need to add external flash to run the code from.
+There are flash memories with different interfaces (SPI, QSPI, OSPI, HyperInteface) with different protocol dialects often used.
 To get access to those memories you need a software which configures the memory interface according the used Memory.
 This is done by the Loader.
-The Loader is transmitted by the development Environment to the Internal-RAM of the controller and is executed there like a ‘normal’ application.
-After the Loader has initialized the interface, the Program Code is transmitted via the JTAG/SWD interface to the unused areas of the internal RAM and then written to the Flash memory by the Loader.
+The Loader is transferred by the development Environment to the Internal-RAM of the controller and is executed there like a ‘normal’ application.
+After the Loader has initialized the interface, the program code is transferred via the JTAG/SWD interface to the unused areas of the internal RAM and then written to the flash memory by the loader.
-The Development-Environment instructs the Loader which interface should be used.
+The Development-Environment tells the Loader which interface should be used.
 This information is passed with the second parameter of the main function and is loaded via JTAG/SWD before executing the Loader
 The following options are supported:

 ```C